ABO RhD Test Tube Method

 Troubleshooting

-While accurate and highly reliable, the tube method of ABO grouping can sometimes have false positive reactions.
+While accurate and highly reliable, the tube method of ABO Rh test (blood group typing) can sometimes have false positive reactions.
 These can lead to incorrect blood typing, potentially posing risks in blood transfusions or other blood-related procedures.
-Here are some common causes of false positives:

 Technical errors